 Today when I saw several posts /tweets about feeling negative, frustrated or stuck, I could relate.
 No matter how wonderful life is, there is always room to grow.

 I’ve been in transition for the past few years, with Dale heading out into the world and the new responsibilities of caring for my mom.
 Empty nest but not really.

 Who am I now that I’m not “Dale’s mom” full time?
 How do I parent my parent?
 How does my relationship with my hubby change with no child in the house, but parents in need?
 What about me and my career aspirations?
 What do I want to be when I grow up?
 S**t, I’m over 50!!!

 Learning to play the ukulele!

 Learning something new is a great way to get unstuck and battle negativity.

 But, hey, the world needs more enthusiasm.
 So, join me, on my fabulous, fun ukulele adventure.

 If you don’t become a uke master, so what?
 You still reap the benefits which can start you moving in other areas of your life.
 It’s a brilliant concrete example of the progress you can make with self-directed learning.
 Sounds crazy, but now I’m a believer.

-In a few short months, my friends and I have gone from uke unknowns to festival attendees.
+In a few short months, my friends and I went from uke newbies to festival attendees.
 And though we drove off to Reno with some trepidation, as novices with brightly colored ukes, we learned that just doing it pays off.

 The uke community and instrument are amazing.
 All levels of players are welcome and can play together and sound good!
 I mean, really it wasn’t noise, it was music.
 (This shocked me as a former 4th and 5th grade recorder teacher!)
 We realized how far we had come since we started, and were stunned by the progress we could make in 50 minutes of being really challenged.
 And damn, it made us feel good!!!